Georgetown-IR-Lab/covid-neural-ir/README.md

  - setting `train_ds.subset=train_med`

-## Med-MARCO
+## Med-MARCO Dataset

-The medical subset of MS-MARCO was constructed by filtering queries that have terms found in [MedSyn](http://ir.cs.georgetown.edu/downloads/ECIR2013-ADRTrace.pdf), a lexicon of layman and expert medical terminology.
+The medical subset of the MS-MARCO dataset was constructed for SLEDGE by filtering queries that have terms found in [MedSyn](http://ir.cs.georgetown.edu/downloads/ECIR2013-ADRTrace.pdf), a lexicon of layman and expert medical terminology.
 The full list of MS-MARCO training IDs that match the filter are found [here](https://github.com/Georgetown-IR-Lab/covid-neural-ir/blob/master/med-msmarco-train.txt).

 Note that we removed some terms frequently yielded false matches from MedSyn (e.g., gas).